 Prior to leading the SFA, Ms. Daw held senior management and marketing positions with Kraft Foods and Philip Morris International, domestically and abroad.
 She currently sits on a number of boards, including the World Education Services as head of its governance committee, and advises and mentors startups and turnarounds.

 Jaime P. Gutierrez of Tucson, Arizona, was appointed to the AARP Foundation Board of Directors in 2012.
 He serves on the finance committee and the audit committee.
 Mr. Gutiérrez worked at the University of Arizona for over 20 years in a variety of senior administrative positions, including special assistant to the president, assistant and associate vice president for community relations, and interim vice president for external relations.
 He was an Arizona state senator for 14 years and was named by his peers as one of Arizona’s top 10 state legislators.

 Mr. Gutierrez has been involved with many volunteer community and governmental groups.
-He was appointed by the governor of the State of Arizona to serve on the Arizona State Retirement System Board of Trustees, where he chaired the External Affairs Committee.
-In 2010, he was appointed to serve as co-chair of the City of Tucson CORE Budget Committee.
+He was appointed by the governor of Arizona to serve on the Arizona State Retirement System Board of Trustees, and has received numerous awards and recognition from civic organizations for his community involvement and commitment to promoting minority education.